mikeguron/IMDB_Viz_Dash_App/README.md

 ## Description of the Data

-For the dashboard, we're sourcing the data from Kaggle, which is a well-known platform for data science and machine learning projects.
-It can be accessed [here](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
-The dataset contains 1000 observations of movie data with a compressive set of features.
+For this dashboard, we're sourcing data from Kaggle, which is a well-known platform for data science and machine learning projects.
+The original data set can be accessed [here](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
+The data set contains 1000 observations of movie data with a compressive set of features.
 Some of the key features are the movie's title (Series_Title), the certificate issued (Certificate), release year (Released_Year), runtime (Runtime), genre (Genre), IMDB rating (IMDB_Rating), meta score (Meta_score), director (Director), star power (Star1, Star2, Star3, Star4), number of votes (No_of_votes), and box office earnings (Gross).
 The dataset also contains a summary of the movie (Overview) which allows the users to quickly understand if the story is something they would prefer or not.
-For this dash app version, I only extracted movies with no null values and selected title, director, certificate, and the five numerical columns.
+For this dash app version, I only extracted rows for movies with no null values and selected the Series_Title, Certificate, Runtime, IMDB_Rating, Meta_score, Director, No_of_votes, and Gross fields.

 ## License